BDHudson/BDHudson-bdhudson.github.io/_posts/PostDoc-to-Data-Science-Cooperative.md

 ### existing options are limited or expensive, potentially not necessary

 I for one still think that the term data science redunant  - that you can't be a scientist without data.
 But I also recongize that the field is in its youth (and might be compared to being described as a 'webmaster' back in the 1990s). it is a catch all, ill defined field.
-It involves the scale of data,etc. that makes it unique.
+It involves the scale of data, etc. that makes it unique.

 http://insightdatascience.com/
 http://xyz.insightdatascience.com/Insight_Data_Science_White_Paper.pdf